gouravchouhan2003/JS-min-Projects/README.md

 # JS-min-Projects
-It's a repo of JS projects.
+It's a repo of JS projects..